-Taking advantage of the fact that the Sun allows us to do other things as rewarding as being on our beautiful beach, we are going to enjoy a bicycle tour around Port Saplaya circulating along the longest Roman road in Hispania as it passes through the door of our apartments.
+Taking advantage of the fact that the Sun allows us to do other things as rewarding as being on our beautiful beach, we are going to go out and enjoy a bicycle tour around Port Saplaya, circulating along the longest Roman road in Hispania since it passes through the gate of our apartments.

 The Via Augusta in Hispania

-It has an approximate length of 1,500 km, it borders the entire Mediterranean, starting in Cádiz and passing through the current town of La Junquera in the Pyrenees, where it extended with the Via Domitia
+It has an approximate length of 1,500 km, bordering the entire Mediterranean, starting in Cádiz and passing through the current town of La Junquera in the Pyrenees, where it was extended by the Via Domitia

-, which skirted the southern coast of Gaul to Rome.
+, which bordered the coast of southern Gaul to Rome.
 It was the main axis of the road network in Roman times.
-The Emperor Augustus
+Emperor Augustus

-gives it his name since he was in charge of repairing and completing it, around 8 and 2 BC.
+gives it its name since he was in charge of repairing and completing it, around the years 8 and 2 BC.
 C., when it became an important communication and trade route between the cities and ports of the Mediterranean.
-Currently the N-IV N-420, N-340 and Autopista del Mediterráneo roads follow the same itinerary in many sections.
+Currently the N-IV N-420, N-340 and Autopista del Mediterráneo highways follow the same itinerary in many sections.
 In fact, in some sections of the current N-340 the Roman road was used until the beginning of the 20th century, being asphalted in the 1920s.

 It leaves from Port Saplaya along the seashore reaching Puzol beach.
 There we leave the beach to enter the town of Puzol and reach El Puig.
-We will continue along the bike path that runs through the Valencia orchard to our starting point in Port Saplaya.
+We will continue along the bike path that runs between the Valencian orchard to our starting point in Port Saplaya.

-We will pass mainly by two points of interest where it will be worthwhile to make a stop that we can take advantage of for a refreshment with which to repair forces.
+We will mainly pass through two points of interest where it will be worth making a stop that we can take advantage of for a refreshment with which to replenish our strength.

 The "Marjal dels Moros" is a wetland located between the municipalities of Puzol and Sagunto.
-It is a protected area ZEPA (zone of special protection for birds) cataloged by the European Union.
-If you also carry binoculars, you will surely be able to spot the large number of species of birds that inhabit it, with good luck you will even be able to see flamingos.
+It is a protected area ZEPA (area of special protection for birds) cataloged by the European Union.
+If you also carry binoculars, you will surely be able to spot the large number of bird species that inhabit it, with a lot of luck you will even be able to see flamingos.
 They can be observed without being seen since there are camouflaged observation points.
 The route crosses the wooden paths that lead from the beach itself to the interior.

 The second point of interest is the Monastery of Sant María de El Puig